bblfsh/documentation/user/server-protocol.md

 [the server](https://github.com/bblfsh/sdk/blob/master/protocol/generated.proto)
 and [SDK](https://github.com/bblfsh/sdk/blob/master/uast/generated.proto) `.proto`
 files to see the format description of the messages and types involved, but we'll provide here a simple definition in JSON-like format.
+On the [next page](server-grpc-example.md) we'll see a demo of how this comes together in practice with some code.

 ## ParseUASTRequest